 You’ve probably experienced this one.
-A heat wave is covering the Clearwater area and the air conditioner in your home is blowing out warm air or stops working entirely.
-Along with hundreds of other people in our city, you pick up the phone to call your HVAC specialist, as you and your family brave the heat.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to decrease the possibility of this happening to you this summer.
+A heat wave is covering the Clearwater area and the air conditioner in your home is blowing out warm air or stops operating completely.
+Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+While not all A/C problems can be prevented, here are a few tips that can be used to reduce the chance of this happening to you this summer.

 Maximize Air Flow

-For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air inside your home.
+For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air from within your home.
 If Air blockage or obstruction of any kind can result in trouble and repair costs.
 To assure you have the manufacturer suggested air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
-This includes scaling back vegetation and cleaning dirt away from vents.
+This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat